ciaocloud/minipy-pubsub/README.md

 This iterative process allowed us to build a more robust and performant system while keeping the complexity manageable at each step.

+### Step 4: Introducing Partitions, Message Keys and Parallel Producers

+This step introduced the concept of partitioning topics to enable parallel message production and consumption.
+Messages can now be sent with an optional `key` which determines the partition they are written to, or distributed using a round-robin strategy.

+### Step 5: Introducing Consumer Groups and Parallel Consumers

+Building on partitions, this step introduced consumer groups.
+Consumers can now join a group (with a dedicated `subscribe` API) to collectively consume messages from a topic's partitions, increasing the consumption throughput, enabling load balancing and fault tolerance.
+The consumer groups are re-balanced for the assignments as each partition could only be consumed by one consumer in the same consumer group.

-## 3. How to Use Mini Pulsar
+## 3. How to Use Mini Kafka

-Here's how to get Mini Pulsar up and running:
+Here's how to get Mini Kafka up and running:

 ### Prerequisites